zbb272/node-process-dc-web-career-021819/README.md

 To access env vars, simply use `process.env.NAME` where `NAME` is a capitalized name of the environment variable.
 For example, `process.env.HOME` will give you a home path if it's set.

 You can set env var in your bash/zsh profile on Macs and Linux, or in Control Panel on Windows.
-For example, this will append to `PATH` a Rube env var, you can add this line to your bash profile:
+For example, this will append to `PATH` a Ruby env var, you can add this line to your bash profile:

 ```
 export PATH="/usr/local/var/rbenv/shims:${PATH}"